 MSAA recommends testing Assistive Technology devices for compatibility using the sample items that are available on the MSAA Test Administration Portal.
 The MSAA online system allows a student or test administrator to use the shortcut keys on the keyboard to achieve basic functions when usage of a mouse is not an option.
 Students who require assistive technology to respond to test items must have the assistive technology need indicated in the IEP.

-The operational test blueprints describe the current design of the MSAA test.
-An additional document which provides the test item percentages by domain is also included to assist educators with a deeper understanding of the MSAA test design.
+A document which provides the test item percentages by domain is included to assist educators with a deeper understanding of the MSAA test design.

 Curriculum and Instruction